 - make unlawful conduct which is otherwise lawful - prejudice or dis-apply any existing powers available to the District Council to obtain information by any means not involving conduct that may be authorised under this Act.
-For example, it does not affect the District Council's current powers to obtain information via the DVLA or to get information from the Land Registry as to the ownership of a property. - 6.2 If the Authorising Officer or any Applicant is in doubt, s/he should speak to a representative from the Legal Services Section BEFORE authorising, renewing, cancelling or rejecting any directed surveillance, use of a CHIS and/or acquisition of communications data.
+For example, it does not affect the District Council's current powers to obtain information via the DVLA or to get information from the Land Registry as to the ownership of a property. - 6.2 If Authorising Officers or any Applicants are in doubt, s/he should speak to a representative from the Legal Services Section BEFORE authorising, renewing, cancelling or rejecting any directed surveillance, use of a CHIS and/or acquisition of communications data.